oeghaneyan/hcp-packer-pipeline-with-hcp-vault/README.md

 Some of the biggest challenges that would need to be addressed with the example workflow above include-
 * Centralizing secrets management
 * Removing the need for long lived cloud credentials
-* Limiting and tracking secrets management
+* Limited visibility and controls around secrets rotation

 ## Solution